mkaplan9/city_guides/seattle.md

 ### Hoh Rainforest to Blue Glacier
 Jimmy and I did this as a 3 night hike in summer 2019 and had a blast.
 You go through old growth rainforest along a beautiful stream, then climb a few thousand feet up to Blue Glacier and back.
 ### Rachel Lake Trail
-DId this one right after a snowstorm and was treated to a true winter wonderland at the top.
+Did this one right after a snowstorm and was treated to a true winter wonderland at the top.
 Some nice waterfalls on the way up too.
+### Hidden Lake Lookout
+Amazing views across the valley on the way up, and more amazing views from the old fire lookout at the top.
+Note that the last ~1 mile up to the trailhead is pretty rugged and one part is steep enough to be tough in a sedan.

 ## Bookstores